 Inexperience is identified as a major factor in other financial crazes than that of the 2008 financial meltdown.
 To see this we turn to an account of the 1720s financial fiascos of the South Sea Bubble in Great Britain and France’s counterpart, the Mississippi Scheme, by historian Frederick Scott Oliver in his 1930-1935 The Endless Adventure.

-The three volumes of The Endless Adventure–long out of print, dated in some of its language, but much worth reading still–were well-regarded by the reading public and luminaries, like T.S.
+The three volumes of The Endless Adventure–long out of print, dated in some of its language, but much worth reading still—were well-regarded by the reading public and luminaries, like T.S.
 Eliot.
-The passage in question is quoted at some length in order to draw out a key point about inexperience (and anyway, I miss these high-alpine views of history):
+The astonishing passage is quoted at length to draw out a key point about inexperience (and anyway, I miss these high-alpine views of history):

 At the present day the simplest investor or the most junior Treasury clerk would be suspicious of such over-generous promises; but in 1720 even less was known than is known now of the mysterious laws that control the currents of a nation’s prosperity.
 Our own generation, as it glances backward and downward into the eighteenth century, can of course discern without difficulty the points at which an earlier race of statesmen blundered off the highway and fell among brakes and briars and morasses.
 Viewed from our present altitude, the road of safety shows so white and unmistakable in the foothills below us that we find it hard to understand how men of intelligence and probity could possibly have allowed their steps to stray.
 The most facile explanation is corruption, or else of shameful ignorance.